Concept | Scoring data¶

 Preparing unlabelled data¶

-In DSS, this means that the data to be scored must pass through the same Flow recipes used to create any features found in the training set.
+In Dataiku, this means that the data to be scored must pass through the same Flow recipes used to create any features found in the training set.
 For example, this Prepare recipe did some processing on the Age feature when creating the training set.

-From that point, we can build features using Flow recipes and finally use a Split recipe to split back the patient data into historical data for training and new, unlabelled, patients to be scored.
+From that point, we can build features using Flow recipes and finally use a Split recipe to split back the patient data into historical data for training and new, unlabelled patients to be scored.

 Doing this ensures that features are identical for model training and inference.